Scotland’s drug deaths at lowest level since 2017 but still worst in Europe

 Glasgow City, Dundee City and Inverclyde council areas had the highest rates of drug misuse deaths in the period 2020-2024.

-Scotland’s most deprived areas were 12 times higher to experience drug death than the richer parts of the country, the figures also showed.
+The figures showed Scotland’s most deprived areas were 12 times higher to experience drug death than the richer parts of the country.

-This was 3.6 times as high as compared to the year 2000.
+Estonia had the second highest rate in Europe at 135 per million in 2023.

-The most common drugs implicated were opiates and opioids (present in 80% of deaths), benzodiazepines (56%) and cocaine (47%).
+The most common drugs involved were opiates and opioids (present in 80% of deaths), benzodiazepines (56%) and cocaine (47%).

 More than nine out of 10 (91%) drug misuse deaths were classified as accidental poisonings, with 6% classed as intentional self-poisonings.

-The rate of drug poisoning deaths in Scotland in 2023 was around two to three times the rate of other UK countries
+The rate of drug poisoning deaths in Scotland in 2023 was around two to three times the rate of other parts of the UK, the NRS said, although it gave no updated figure for 2024.

-While deaths involving opiates and opioids, and benzodiazepines decreased in 2024, deaths which implicated cocaine remained at their highest level on record, with 479 deaths for the second consecutive year.
+While deaths involving opiates, opioids and benzodiazepines decreased in 2024, deaths involving cocaine remained at their highest level on record, with 479 deaths for the second consecutive year.

-Phillipa Haxton, head of vital events statistics at the NRS, said: “These statistics show a decrease in drug misuse deaths over the last year and represent the lowest number of deaths in the last seven years.
+There was a drop in the number of deaths among young people with 34 under-25s compared with 58 in 2023.

-“The longer term trend shows that drug misuse deaths are still much more common than they were two decades ago.
+The Scottish Tories said Tuesday’s “devastating” figures “laid bare the tragic human toll of Scotland’s drugs emergency which has spiralled out of control on the SNP’s watch”.